 This gait is common in people with disorders of the dorsal columns or in diseases that affect their peripheral nerves.
 In its severest form, this gait can cause an ataxia that will resemble the Ataxic gait.

 We at Chariot Innovations understand there are several common types of gait disorders.
-Even with known effects, each gait disorder affects an individual in its own way..
+Even with known effects, each gait disorder affects an individual in its own way.
 Difficulty with mobility and with a walking gait can be debilitating, frustrating, and exhausting.
 The MiraColt is designed to target thousands of muscles simultaneously to provide support, comfort, and help with strength and flexibility.
 There are so many benefits that come with equine riding therapy.
 Being able to use it from the comfort of a controlled environment can help with consistency and training during many types of therapy.
+Contact us today to learn more about the MiraColt and hippotherapy simulators.